Ferrari Sells Veblen Goods, Not Cars

 The post below is an excerpt from the recent Ensemble Capital quarterly conference call.
 You can read the full transcript here.

-Ferrari (NYSE:RACE), manufactures super cars that are specifically made to cater for the pleasure of drivers and collectors at the top end of the automotive food chain, those in the top 0.1%.
+Ferrari (NYSE:RACE), manufactures supercars that are specifically made to cater for the pleasure of drivers and collectors at the top end of the automotive food chain, those in the top 0.1%.
 Its cars are luxury goods that are inspired and derived directly from the Formula 1 racecars the company designs, builds and races through its Scuderia Ferrari racing team.

 Ferrari's cars are anything but practical cars - they are race-inspired expressions of something about their owners, who are among the elite few that are able to possess and experience one of their machines.
 It is a purely luxury item that is either the fulfillment of a dream, a statement that you have arrived, are a passionate auto aficionado, or that you are free.